 Looking forward, there’s no reason not to revive or remaster this series.
 Sony is clearly aware of its existence because the original Ape Escape 2 was released on PS4 back in 2016.
 This wasn’t a remaster, but its appearance gave us a small sign of hope that this franchise would return.
 The Crash Bandicoot N. Sane Trilogy has already shown how lucrative nostalgia and remastered titles can be.
 So maybe it’s time we finally give these wacky apes the acknowledgment they rightly deserve.
 I don’t know about you, but with every PlayStation press conference and announcement, we wait with bated banana breath for someone to even mention an Ape Escape remaster.

 Do you want to see an Ape Escape remaster?
-Sound off in the comments below and let us know!
+Sound off on Twitter and let us know!